weijiqiang1024/frond-end/README.md

 4. Run command `npm install`.
 5. Run command `bower install`.

-For dev,Run command `gulp serve',After that,the server will be start in 3000 port,Then you can visit http://localhost:7203 to see the pages.
+For dev,Run command `gulp serve`,After that,the server will be start in 3000 port,Then you can visit http://localhost:7203 to see the pages.